Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-widget-apicast.rst

 Design Notes
 ~~~~~~~~~~~~

 The widget_api_cast library element serves multiple purposes.
 Firstly, it can convert from window to stream or vice versa.
 Secondly, it can perform limited broadcast of windows.
-Thirdly it can perform various patterns of interlace when there are 2 streams in or out.
+Thirdly it can perform various patterns of interlace when there are two streams in or out.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Code Example including constraints